bfrmtx/MTHotel/doc/mthotel/source/atss/atss.md

 You use .atmm files for excluding data from processing; this is the case when a cable was chopped.
 You also can use it to mask spikes.

+[^no_rot]: for the z component the N-E rotation is *meaningless*;

+[^rot_rec]: when archiving the data you shall rotate the data to the North-East system.<br>
+Even though all programmers claim that they respect the rotation, they do may do not.
+Your are **always** on the safe side when you rotate the data to the North-East system a.s.a.p.<br>
+Additionally: when using time series viewers (not specialized for MT), you may not see what you expect.

 [^catref]: For remote observatory networks you may stream hourly segments.
 On the receiving server you concatenate the hourly segments using the ">" or ">>" operator. <br>